QR Code Privacy: Generate and Scan Codes Safely

 QR codes are everywhere β€” restaurant menus, event tickets, payment terminals, business cards, product packaging.
 But a QR code is just a machine-readable encoding of data β€” and that data can be a URL leading to a phishing site, a tracking link that monitors your location, or a WiFi password transmitted to a third-party server during generation.
 Understanding both how to scan safely and how to generate privately protects you from these risks.

-Using QR Codes Safely
+Use QR Codes Safely in 4 Steps

 • 1Before scanning any QR code from an unknown or untrusted source, use a QR scanning app that displays the full decoded URL or data before taking any action.
 Never use a QR scanner that automatically opens the link without showing you the destination first.
 Inspect the URL carefully for typos, suspicious domains, or redirect chains.